hiphops-io/hiphops-io.github.io/docs/app-github.md

   inputs = {
     repo = "backend" // String - The name of the repository the PR is in pr_number = 55 // Number - The PR number
-    merge_comment_title = "Auto-merged this PR!" // (Optional) string - The commit message title that will provided with the merge.
+    merge_comment_title = "Auto-merged this PR!" // (Optional) string - The commit message title that will be provided with the merge.
 Default = PR title head_sha = "939abcd18feaa12345bdb" // (Optional) string - The SHA the branch head must be at for the merge to proceed, to prevent race conditions.
 If not provided the merge will proceed without checking the SHA merge_method = "merge" // (Optional) string - Merge method the PR wull be merged with.
 One of “merge”, “squash” or “rebase”.
 Default = “merge”
   }